-Centering in this tradition means contacting the body's physical balance point, located right in front of $4^{th}$ - $5^{th}$ lumbar vertebrae.
+Centering in this tradition means contacting the body's physical balance point, located right in front of 4^{th} - 5^{th} lumbar vertebrae.
 Contacting this point or area is potentially linked to a feeling of having an inner centre or core.

 On a physical level, strength and coordination are increased by presence in your physical balance point.
-In the area in front of 4th-5th lumbar vertebrae a fascia centre is located;- a junction between the thin membrane of connective tissue enveloping all units of the body -muscles, bones, organs, nerves, etc. All the body's fasciae are connected into one whole system.
+10) In the area in front of 4th-5th lumbar vertebrae a fascia centre is located;- a junction between the thin membrane of connective tissue enveloping all units of the body -muscles, bones, organs, nerves, etc. All the body's fasciae are connected into one whole system.
 It seems a natural assumption that our physical balance point and feeling of an inner core is connected to this fascial junction.

-- 1. Work in couples.
-A puts her hand on B's spine start where the neck meets the shoulder area and continue downwards till you reach the sacrum.
-B moves the part of her spine A is touching.
-Notice variations in sensations and range of movement in different parts of the spine.
-Explore which dosing of the movements and the firmness from A's hand, that optimizes your contact to different parts of your spine. - Have a brief talk following this exercise: B shares what sensations and experiences the exercise left in her body.
-Switch places. - 2.
-Sense your spine again can you still sense it when the other person is not touching it?
-How does it feel to stay aware of that sensation and look around in your surrounding context? - 3.
-The spine has a front side think of the front side and sense it if you can while moving the spine.
-This is not mystical it is anatomy.
-The front side of the spine is there but very often we don't think of it or don't sense it.
-Do it now when you continue to move the spine.
-What difference does that make? - Focus the sensation especially in the lumbar region think of the front of the spine there.
+1.Move your spine - with awareness of the fact that your spine both has a backside and a front-side.
+Focus especially on the awareness of the front-side.
+What does it add to include the front-side of the spine in your awareness?

+Focus the sensation especially in the lumbar region - think of the front of the spine there.
 Ask yourself how big you think these vertebrae are.
-How far do they reach into the body from where you can touch it on the back? - The factual answer is about 10cm/4 inches.
+How far do they reach into the body from where you can touch it on the back?
+The factual answer is about 10cm/4 inches.
 Try to let this anatomical data into your sensory awareness.
 Vertebrae are big.
 They literally reach into the centre axis of your body.
-Right in front of $4^{\text{th}}$ and $5^{\text{th}}$ lumbar vertebrae lies your physical balance point. - 4.
-Standing cross-crawl.
+Right in front of 4th and 5th lumbar vertebrae lies your physical balance point.

+Feel that area and name your sensations and experiences.

+2. Work in couples.
+A puts her hand on B's spine - start where the neck meets the shoulder area and continue downwards till you reach the sacrum.
+B moves the part of her spine A is touching.
+Notice variations in sensations and range of movement in different parts of the spine.
+Explore which dosing of the movements and the firmness from A's hand, that optimizes your contact to different parts of your spine.
+Have a brief talk following this exercise: B shares what sensations and experiences the exercise left in her body.
+Switch places.

+Sense your spine again - can you still sense it when the other person is not touching it?
+How does it feel to stay aware of that sensation and look around in your surrounding context?

+3.Standing cross-crawl.
 Bring your right knee and your left elbow towards each other.
 Shift to left knee and right elbow.
 Alternate.
 Mark each end of movement, perhaps with a sound.
-Notice how your abdominal muscles are activated by this action the superficial muscles as well as the deeper layers.
+Notice how your abdominal muscles are activated by this action - the superficial muscles as well as the deeper layers.

 The muscle, Psoas Major, located deep inside your abdominal region is activated.
 It's origin is in front and on the side of 4th-5th lumbar vertebrae, right behind your physical balance point.

 Remember dosing.
 Also with regards to how long it feels good to do the exercise.

 Your movement can be so subtle that you only sense the intention of doing it.
 Try out different levels of dosing and notice which sensations and experiences emerge.
-To many people, different resources become available with higher or lower dosage in this exercise. - 5.
-Standing make one leg at a time shorter meaning lift one hip at a time upwards with stretched leg.
-This movement activates another muscle (Quadratus lumborum) close to the physical balancepoint, more to the backside than Psoas Major, the one you trained with the crossmovement.
+To many people, different resources become available with higher or lower dosage in this exercise.